amrtaher1234/GSoC_Proposal-/README.md

 these two projects are out of the AI book.

-1. First project is a visual run of how genetic algorithms works, in which some rockets are intialized at the bottom side of the canvase and a target is intialized at the top side, the purpose that these rockets reach this position while having random vectors at the start.
+1. First project is a visual run of how genetic algorithms works, in which some rockets are intialized at the bottom side of the canvase and a target is intialized at the top side, the purpose that these rockets reach this position while having random vectors at the start.Here is a [Link](https://github.com/amrtaher1234/Genetic-Algorithm-Fun-with-p5.js)

-2. This project is web based, it is a game created with p5.js in which you sign up then sign in and start answering programming mcq questiins while your tank is moving toward a final destination target, after that your tank is dropped into a different space in which you fight vs space ships and bubbles, your score is finally uploaded into firebase and a scoreboard is shown.
+2. This project is web based, it is a game created with p5.js in which you sign up then sign in and start answering programming mcq questiins while your tank is moving toward a final destination target, after that your tank is dropped into a different space in which you fight vs space ships and bubbles, your score is finally uploaded into firebase and a scoreboard is shown.Here is a [Link](https://github.com/amrtaher1234/TanksAlgo)